Benjamin Disraeli: Opposition leader; 1874 election

 In 1873, Gladstone brought forward legislation to establish a Catholic university in Dublin.
 This divided the Liberals, and on 12 March an alliance of Conservatives and Irish Catholics defeated the government by three votes.
 Gladstone resigned, and the Queen sent for Disraeli, who refused to take office.
-Without a general election, a Conservative government would be another minority, dependent for survival on the division of its opponents.
-Disraeli wanted the power a majority would bring, and felt he could gain it later by leaving the Liberals in office now.
+Without a general election, a Conservative government would be another minority; Disraeli wanted the power a majority would bring and felt he could gain it later by leaving the Liberals in office now.
 Gladstone's government struggled on, beset by scandal and unimproved by a reshuffle.
-As part of that change, Gladstone took on the office of Chancellor, leading to questions as to whether he had to stand for re-election on taking on a second ministry—until the 1920s, MPs becoming ministers, thus taking an office of profit under the Crown, had to seek re-election.
+As part of that change, Gladstone took on the office of Chancellor, leading to questions as to whether he had to stand for re-election on taking on a second ministry—until the 1920s, MPs becoming ministers had to seek re-election.

 In January 1874, Gladstone called a general election, convinced that if he waited longer, he would do worse at the polls.
 Balloting was spread over two weeks, beginning on 1 February.
-Disraeli devoted much of his campaign to decrying the Liberal programme of the past five years.
 As the constituencies voted, it became clear that the result would be a Conservative majority, the first since 1841.
 In Scotland, where the Conservatives were perennially weak, they increased from seven seats to nineteen.
 Overall, they won 350 seats to 245 for the Liberals and 57 for the Irish Home Rule League.
-The Queen sent for Disraeli, and he became Prime Minister for the second time.
+Disraeli became prime minister for the second time.